wlsf82/EngageSphere/docs/TestCases.md

 - It filters by Enterprise size
 - It filters by Large Enterprise size
 - It filters by Very Large Enterprise size
+- It filters by All segments
+- It filters by Logistics segment
+- It filters by Retail segment
+- It filters by Technology segment
+- It filters by HR segment
+- It filters by Finance segment
 - It persists the limit of items per page in the local storage when changing the limit
 - It triggers the correct request when clicking the Next and Prev buttons
 - It goes back to the customers list when clicking the "Back" button